 From this picture, you can see how bad the inside was.
 Someone placed contact paper on the inside to cover up the peeling veneer.
 I think that made it look worse.
 Everything was chopped up and the top was covered over and screwed down.
-I stripped everything on the inside so I could see what needed to be done to turn her back into a beauty.
+I stripped everything on the inside so I could see what needed to be done to turn her back into a real beauty.

 The option I decided was to use the Pallet Wall in a box from Amy Howard.
 I used this once before on a dresser that I turned into a media center and I love how it turned out.
 So I went to work, measuring and cutting the boards.

 Here is how the outside looked once I removed the lock.
 A HUGE hole.
 I just added a dowel rod to fill the opening and cut it to the proper thickness and used wood filler to smooth and fill the gaps.

 I painted the pallet wood with Amy Howard’s One Step Paint in black and used a 50/50 mix of water.
 I wanted it to be runny so I could spread it on the pallet wood easier.
 After it dried completely I applied a coat of Cerusing wax to get the vintage wood look.
-It was the perfect compliment to the paint color and glaze.
-Make sure you go over to my YouTubeChannel to see how you can create a vintage wood effect by creating a paint wash.
+It was the perfect complement to the paint color and glaze.
+Make sure you go over to my youtube channel to see how you can create a vintage wood effect by creating a paint wash.

 And oh that top!
 Mr. DD came down to my workshop while I was working on the pallet wood and convinced me to let the top flip open and turn it into a bar with a flip-up lid.
 More work for me, but it was worth it.

 I used two pieces of cut glass and created a vintage mirror look.
 The top piece was a wavy piece of glass, and the bottom was a smooth piece and I created the look with a stencil.
 Here is a quick video on how to create the vintage glass mirror.